 Read Janine's story

-Zhiyuan Hu - 2nd Year Prize Winner (Christopher Yau, WTCHG) for her work on a 'side project' alongside her main DPhil studies.
+Zhiyuan Hu - 2nd Year Prize Winner (Christopher Yau, WHG) for her work on a 'side project' alongside her main DPhil studies.
 This side project was developed to assist Zhiyuan's bioinformatics skills and produced a computer algorithm and performed gene expression analysis to perform a pan-cancer analysis across The Cancer Genome Atlas.

 Read Zhiyuan's story

 - James Fielding - Highly Commended (2nd Year) (Tammie Bishop, NDMRB) for his work on elucidating the role of the HIF pathway in proliferation and tumorigenesis.
 James' current work involves manipulating the HIF2/PHD2 regulatory pathway to develop a mouse model of paraganglioma.

 Jeffrey Lienert - 3rd Year Prize Winner (Felix Reed-Tsochas, SBS) for his work on how human social interactions impact health through social networks.
 Jeffrey is using medical records and administrative data to understand the health effects of being simultaneously located in a hospital ward or room.
 Jeffrey's course means that he co-ordinates this project between Oxford and the National Institutes of Health in the USA.

 Read Jeffrey's story